11 Best Campgrounds in Christina Lake, BC

 5. Skands Court

-Skands Court has a designated swimming area with a swim dock.
+Once a farm, Skands Court has been a campground since 1970.
+It has a designated swimming area with a swim dock.
 Supervised children can play along the shore of the sandy beach, and when water fun is done, families can enjoy a picnic.
 If you bring a boat, 20 moorage spaces are available for rent.
 Another popular area is the horseshoe pit.

-Campsites at Skands Court are only reservable during the peak season of July and August.
-Of the 84 campsites, 40 are “turnover” sites on 9 x 9-meter lots although large rigs (up to 11 meters) can be accommodated.
+Campsites at Skands Court are reservable from April 1 through September 30, and can be booked by phone or email.
+Of the 84 campsites, 40 are "turnover" sites on 9 x 9-meter lots although large rigs (up to 11 meters) can be accommodated.
 RV sites are fully serviced with 30-amp power and water; some have septic service.
 The grassy shaded area above the beach suits people who like to camp and lounge in close proximity.

 Tent sites have access to power and drinking water.
 The laundry room has two washers, two dryers, and a large sink for dishwashing.
 Washrooms have coin-operated showers.
 Wi-Fi access is also available.